A Gateway to the 19th Century: The William Steinway Diary, 1861–1896

 Over 36 years, nine volumes, and more than 2,500 pages, William Steinway’s diary records a newlywed’s exuberance, his observations of a country at war, and his emergence as a leader in the cultural, economic, political, and physical development of New York City.
 In near-daily entries until his death in 1896, William details the period’s financial panics and labor turmoil, rise of the German immigrant class, growing sophistication of transportation, and fierce piano manufacturing wars in which his family firm, Steinway & Sons, was a major player.
 A proud member of New York’s German American community, William was at once an immigrant success story and an ambitious industrialist.

-The exhibition follows Steinway’s growth from witness to participant in history through select diary passages, Steinway family photographs, maps, and advertisements that bring alive the fear and chaos of the 1863 Civil War Draft Riots and his hands-on role in the creation of the New York City subway and the company town of Steinway in modern-day Astoria, Queens.
+This exhibition followed Steinway’s growth from witness to participant in history through select diary passages, Steinway family photographs, maps, and advertisements that bring alive the fear and chaos of the 1863 Civil War Draft Riots and his hands-on role in the creation of the New York City subway and the company town of Steinway in modern-day Astoria, Queens.

-The exhibition opening is timed to coincide with the Diary Project’s launch of The William Steinway Diary Web Site, the first installment of the Museum’s long-term project to create a fully-annotated online edition of the Diary.
-With its release, students, scholars and the general public will be able to read and search a complete transcription of the diary alongside high-resolution scans of each handwritten page.
-Primary source material will be contextualized with essays, a family tree, and more than 100 images from Steinway family archives.
-The Museum hopes to publish later installments to include more than 30,000 interlinked annotations—one for every three words in the diary—that are essential for providing context to the thousands of people, places and events described in the diary.
+The exhibition coincided with the Diary Project’s launch of The William Steinway Diary website, a long-term effort to create a fully-annotated online edition of the Diary.
+With its release, students, scholars, and the general public may read and search a complete transcription of the diary alongside high-resolution scans of each handwritten page.
+Primary source material is contextualized with essays, a family tree, and more than 100 images from Steinway family archives.

 The William Steinway Diary Project has been made possible with lead funding from Target Corporation and additional support from Henry Ziegler Steinway, the William and Mary McCormick Foundation and other friends of the Diary Project.